Noncommutative coordinates for symplectic representations: Framing of singular representations

-\begin{proof}[Proof of Proposition~\ref{prop:decor-sing-repr-uniq}] Let $\rho$ be a representation in $\DSLdOn$.
+\begin{proof}[Proof of Proposition~\ref{prop:decor-sing-repr-uniq}] Let $\rho \in \DSLdOn$.
 We have to prove that, for each loop~$c$ representing a boundary component, $\rho(c)$ has a unique invariant Lagrangian.
 By construction (see Section~\ref{sec:other-X-like}) and up to conjugation, $\rho(c)$ is a finite product of elements of the form

 with $C\in \OO(n)$.
 Hence it is equal to

 for some $m\neq 0$ and $B\in \OO(n)$.
 Up to taking the inverse and conjugate by a block diagonal matrix, we can assume that $m=1$.
 The powers of the above matrix $M$ are then